datawith-debaditya/spotify-azureProject/README.md

 | Delta Lake                   | Reliable data storage and processing      |
 | Unity Catalog                | Data governance and access management     |
 | GitHub                       | Version control and project documentation |

-*Include only the services that you actually used in your implementation.*

 ---